HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-- Mainly sporadic occurrence.
-(Very rare) familial occurrence has been reported (Benedetto L et al. 1990; Sahl WJ Jr 1990).
+Congenital.
+Predominantly sporadic occurrence.
+Familial occurrence (very rare) has been reported (Benedetto L et al 1990; Sahl WJ Jr 1990) .

 LocalizationThis section has been translated automatically.

-90% of the malformations affect the capillitium (about 45% the parietal region); less frequently, the face, rertroauricular region, neck, trunk or genitals are affected.
-An absolute (negligible) rarity is the occurrence in the mucous membrane region.
+90% of the malformations affect the capillitium (about 45% the parietal region); more rarely in descending frequency the face, retroauricular region, neck, trunk or genitalia are affected.
+An absolute (negligible) rarity is the occurrence in the mucosal region.

 Clinical featuresThis section has been translated automatically.